lbarazza/ChaoticNotes/README.md

 `julia> import Pluto` (click enter)\
 `julia> Pluto.run()` (click enter)\

 This will open up a page in the browser.
-Now enter the link of the notebook you want to play with in the specifies box.
+Now enter the link of the notebook you want to play with in the text box.

 Here is the list of the notebooks with the corresponding link associated (just right click and select copy link):